A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in Double Gyre configuration

 \section{Experiments in Double Gyre configuration}

-We test subgrid parameterizations in Double Gyre configuration of the MOM6 ocean model described in detail in Section 3.1 of \citeA{zhang2023implementation}.
-We use their setting but double the integration time (20 years).
-The model has two fluid layers and is initialized at rest.
-The circulation is driven by wind and equilibrated by the bottom friction.
-The computational domain is given in a spherical coordinate system with a bowl topography (Figure \ref{fig:Double-Gyre}(a)).
-The Smagorinsky coefficient in all experiments is set to $C_S=0.06$, similarly to \citeA{jansen2015energy, jansen2019toward, zhang2023implementation}; see \ref{sec:additional_sensitivity} for sensitivity to $C_S$.
+We first test the subgrid parameterizations in the MOM6 Double Gyre configuration described in Section 3.1 of \citeA{zhang2023implementation}.
+We use their setting but double the integration time (20 years) with a single ensemble member.
+The model has two fluid layers, initially at rest.
+Momentum input is via the wind and dissipation by the bottom friction.
+The computational domain is on a spherical grid with a bowl topography (Figure \ref{fig:Double-Gyre}(a)).
+The Smagorinsky coefficient in all experiments is set to $C_S=0.06$, similar to \citeA{jansen2015energy, jansen2019toward, zhang2023implementation}; see \ref{sec:additional_sensitivity} for sensitivity to $C_S$.